Best Steps To Grow Coral Bells In Containers

 6. Peppermint Spice Coral Bells

-With its stunning rose-pink blossoms, what many think of when they think of heucheras, and silvery-green foliage, many gardeners consider Peppermint Spice the ideal coral bell variety.
+With its stunning rose-pink blossoms, what many think of when they think of heucheras and silvery-green foliage, many gardeners consider Peppermint Spice the ideal coral bell variety.
 Flowers will bloom in the summer, and plants will reach a height of 8-10 inches.
 Perfect for zones 4-9.

 7. Midnight Rose Coral Bells

-The variety is also perfect for zones 4-9.
-Are you a fan of dramatic foliage?
-You can't go wrong with this one's black foliage.
-They start out dark, with little pink flecks that grow larger and whiter as the season progresses.
+They start dark, with little pink dots that grow larger and whiter as the season progresses.
 This cultivar has a low, mounding growth habit at only 10 inches tall.

 8. Can-Can Coral Bells